 Jun 27

-Keti Koti 2026
+Keti Koti 2026: 27 June

 Keti Koti means “the chains are broken.”
 On 1 July 1863, slavery was officially abolished in Suriname and the Dutch Antilles, but the weight of that history is still felt today.
 In our communities, in our culture, in our streets.
-Keti Koti is the moment to acknowledge that, to remember it, and to celebrate what was built in spite of it: the resilience, the creativity, and the joy that never left.
+Keti Koti is the moment to acknowledge that, to remember it, and to celebrate what was built in spite of the resilience, the creativity, and the joy that never left.

 Hip-hop is itself a product of that resilience.
 Born in Black communities as a response to oppression and neglect, it grew into one of the most powerful cultural movements the world has ever seen.
 Keti Koti and hip-hop share the same roots: resistance, community, and the refusal to be invisible.